In This Guide

 | Proof of payment | QR code delivered by email |

-| Refundable? | Yes (trip cancellation only, before QR is scanned) |
+| Refundable? | Limited — non-refundable once the QR is scanned |

 Unlike a standard visa fee, the Bali tourist tax is a separate charge collected by the provincial government of Bali.
 It applies regardless of your visa type — whether you enter on a visa-free arrangement, a visa on arrival, or a pre-arranged visa.
 The revenue is earmarked for beach clean-ups, temple restoration, water management systems, and programs that support Balinese communities in tourism-heavy areas.